diyaamina/ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-/README.md

 # ABC-v.-St-George-s-Healthcare-NHS-Trust-2020-

 ### Who was involved?:
+ABC (claimant), her father (XX, patient), multiple NHS Trusts including St George's Healthcare NHS Trust, South West London and St George's Mental Health NHS Trust, and Sussex Partnership NHS Foundation Trust

 ### Summary of Medical History & Background:
 The chronology of ABC's medical journey is fundamental to appreciating the timing and nature of each legal and ethical decision point.

-In 2009, clincial suspicions arose that her father suffered from Huntington's Disease, a neurodegenerative condition characterised by progressive cognitive, psychatric, and motor dysfunction, resulting from a trinucleotide repeat expansion in the huntingtin gene (HTT).
+In 2009, clinical suspicions arose that her father suffered from Huntington's Disease, a neurodegenerative condition characterised by progressive cognitive, psychatric, and motor dysfunction, resulting from a trinucleotide repeat expansion in the huntingtin gene (HTT).
 This is a highly penetrant monogenetic disorder, with every child of an affected parent carrying a 50% risk of inheriting the mutation.

 The father was referred for genetic testing following multidisciplinary assessment.
 The diagnosis was confirmed in Novmeber 2009.
-However, throughout the period when predicitve knowledge of the genetic mutation would have been most crucial for ABC, who was visibly pregnant, her father consistently withheld concent for information sharing, even following repeated inquiries from clinicians.
+However, throughout the period when predicitve knowledge of the genetic mutation would have been most crucial for ABC, who was visibly pregnant, her father consistently withheld consent for information sharing, even following repeated inquiries from clinicians.

 After the birth of ABC's daughter in April 2010, a clinician inadvertently referenced the gather's Huntington's diagnosis in conversation with ABC in August 2010.
 She underwent confirmatory genetic testing for the Huntington's mutation and, in January 2013, was diagnosed as a carrier.
 Given the nature of HD, the diagnosis carried major implications for her health, future, and, most critically for this litigation, her daughter's genetic risk.